least-mouse/dotfiles/README.md

 ## instructions
-like copy everything into the home directory and then like idk man, run the package install script
+like copy everything into the home directory and then like idk man, run the package install script (note to me: configure firefox according to Mental Outlaw's "Making firefox great again" video, or a more up-to-date equivalent)

 p.s.
 I'm so sorry if somebody needs to use this for something this was made entirely for my own benefit